Paul Goma: Dissident in Romania

 Goma graduated from Făgăraș’ Radu Negru High School in 1953.
 In 1954, he was admitted to the Faculty of Letters of the University of Bucharest.
 In November 1956, he was part of the Bucharest student movement of 1956: during a seminar, he read out to other students parts of a novel he had written about a student who establishes a movement that is similar to the ones in Hungary during the Hungarian Revolution of 1956.
 Goma was arrested on the charge of attempting to organize a strike at the University of Bucharest and he was sentenced to two years in prison.
-He served his sentence at the prisons in Jilava and Gherla, and then was put under house arrest in Lăteşti (a former village of the Bordușani commune) until 1963.
+He served his sentence at the prisons in Jilava and Gherla, and then was put under house arrest in Lătești (a former village of the Bordușani commune) until 1963.

-As a former political prisoner, he was not allowed to resume his studies and he had to work as a manual labourer until 1965 when a decree allowed former prisoners to study at the University.
+As a former political prisoner, he was not allowed to resume his studies and he had to work as a manual labourer until 1965 when a decree allowed former prisoners to study at the university.
 In September 1965, he was re-admitted as a first-year student at the Faculty of Letters of the University of Bucharest.

 At the end of August 1968, Goma became a member of the Romanian Communist Party, in an act of solidarity with the Romanian position during the Warsaw Pact Invasion of Czechoslovakia (Romania did not take part, indeed condemning the invasion).

 Several months later, Goma attempted to publish a novel, Ostinato (based on his experiences with the secret police), but it was not allowed by the censors after one of them claimed to recognize one character as Elena Ceaușescu.
 Nevertheless, he published the novel in translation in West Germany in 1971, as a result of which, Paul Goma was excluded from the Communist Party.

 During the summer of 1972, he was allowed to visit France, where he wrote Gherla, a novel based on his experiences in the Gherla Prison.
 This book was also denied publication in Romania but was published in France in 1976.